 5.12 Most tenants currently receive their water supply from Thames Water through an arrangement with the Council.
 The HRA receives a "commission" from Thames Water for administering this service on their behalf and in previous years, this commission has been retained within the HRA for the benefit of all tenants.
 This arrangement is currently being reviewed but for 2017/18, it is proposed to directly net off this commission against each tenant's water charge managed through the Council.

 6 Comments of Other Committees

-The Housing rents and service charges 2017/18 are included on the Neighbourhoods and Communities Services Scrutiny Work Programme for January 2017 prior to Council making their final decision.
+6.1 The Housing rents and service charges 2017/18 was consider by the Neighbourhoods and Communities Services Scrutiny on 17th January 2017.